 There are ways you or students can make files more accessible; options are listed below.

-- UC Berkeley's Educational Technology Services offers the service of running files through SensusAccess which will process the image-based files to generate text-based versions of the document.
+- UC Berkeley's Research, Teaching, & Learning (RTL) offers the service of running files through SensusAccesswhich will process the image-based files to generate text-based versions of the document.
+RTL also offers Ally in bCourses, which provide instructors with visual indicators next to uploaded course documents so instructors can see accessibility scores and learn how to create more accessible versions.

 - Use Adobe Acrobat's OCR Text Recognition feature to covert the document into a PDF with text that is accessible to screenreaders.